-Applying for pensions and Social Security, as well as setting up withdrawals from IRA’s and 401(k) plans, takes time and paperwork.
-Things can get delayed and you may not always get your first pension check on time, so you want to plan for a glitch or two along the way.
+Applying for pensions and Social Security, and setting up withdrawals from IRAs and 401(k) plans take time and paperwork.
+Things can be delayed, and you might not get your first pension check on time, so you'll want to be prepared for a potential glitch or two along the way.

-Prepare for delays by having extra cash reserves tucked away in safe investments; things like savings, checking and money market accounts.
-The amount to tuck away is anywhere from three to six months worth of living expenses.
+Prepare for delays by having extra cash reserves ready in safe investments, such as savings, checking, and money market accounts.
+The amount to tuck away is anywhere from three to six months' worth of living expenses.

-To decide if you have enough to retire, you must develop an accurate estimate of the amount of money you spend, and the amount of income you will have each month.
-Although boring, this is the most important retirement planning step you can take.
+To decide whether you have enough to retire, you must develop an accurate estimate of the amount of money you spend and the amount of income you will have each month.
+This is the most important retirement-planning step you can take.

-Then write down the monthly income that will be available from pensions, Social Security and IRA/401(k) withdrawals.
+Next, write down the monthly income that will be available from pensions, Social Security, and IRA or 401(k) withdrawals.
 Is this number close to your current take-home pay?
-If not, you have four choices: spend less in retirement, save more now, work a few extra years, or earn a higher rate of return on your investments.
+If not, you have four options: spend less in retirement, save more now, work a few extra years, or earn a higher rate of return on your investments.

-If you're not great at doing these calculations on your own search for a qualified financial advisor to help.
-Retirement is, hopefully, something you only do once, so seeking professional help is perfectly okay.
+One important step in this process that is often overlooked is establishing a planning horizon, or the number of years you feel you'll need to fund your retirement, and factoring in the impact of inflation over those years.
+If you're not great at doing these calculations on your own, search for a qualified financial advisor to help.
+Retirement is, ideally, something you'll only do once, so seeking professional help is wise.

 Evaluate Tax Consequences

 Retirees routinely underestimate the amount of taxes they will pay in retirement.
-A little planning in this area can keep you out of major trouble later on.
+A little planning in that area can help keep you out of major trouble later on.

 Diversify Your Investments

-Watching your portfolio go up and then back down again is never enjoyable, but in the end, as long as you end up with a big enough pot of money, it doesn’t really matter how you got there.
+Watching your portfolio go up, and then back down, is never enjoyable.
+In the end, as long as you end up with enough money, it doesn’t matter how you got there.

 Spend time figuring out what mix of investments will achieve the rate of return you need while having a level of risk that is reasonable for you.
-The risk/return characteristics of your portfolio will determine how much income you will have, and how long it will last.
+The risk-to-return characteristics of your portfolio will influence how much income you will have and how long it will last.

-Some suggestions: attend an investment class at the local community college, take an online investment class, read books, and use the internet to learn.
-You spent a significant amount of your life earning this money; now it’s time to learn how it will earn for you.
+Some final suggestions: attend an investment class at the local community college, take an online investment class, read books, and use the internet to learn.
+You spent a significant amount of your life earning that money.
+Now it’s time to learn how it can work for you.